craftweg/website/priv/posts/2024-07-20-how-synchronized-groups-work-at-the-pbxproj-level.md

 /* End PBXFileSystemSynchronizedRootGroup section */
 ```

+The glue between that object and the targets happens in the new `fileSystemSynchronizedGroups` property of the `PBXTarget` object.

-Then Apple introduced another object, `PBXFileSystemSynchronizedBuildFileExceptionSet`, which is used to provide "exceptions."
+Then Apple also introduced another object, `PBXFileSystemSynchronizedBuildFileExceptionSet`, which is used to provide "exceptions."
 Those exceptions are used for three things, and maybe others that I'm yet to uncover:

 - Filtering out certain files and folders.
 - Overriding the default file type.